-- Vertical fenestration alternate in accordance with Section C402.4.1.3 for the new vertical fenestration added, where the calculation of vertical fenestration area and gross abovegrade wall area shall include either the entire building or, where approved, only those areas ((in the addition)) of the building involved in the alteration. - ((Vertical fenestration alternate in accordance with Section C402.4.1.1 for the area adjacent to the new vertical fenestration added.))
-(Reserved) - 3.
-Existing building and ((alternation)) alteration area are combined to demonstrate compliance with the component performance alternative with target area adjustment in accordance with Section C402.1.5 for the whole building.
+- 1. Vertical fenestration alternate in accordance with Section C402.4.1.3 for the new vertical fenestration added, where the calculation of vertical fenestration area and gross above-grade wall area shall include either the entire building or, where approved, only those areas in the addition of the building involved in the alteration. - 2.
+Reserved Vertical fenestration alternate in accordance with Section C402.4.1.1 for the area adjacent to the new vertical fenestration added. - 3.
+Existing building and alternation alteration area are combined to demonstrate compliance with the component performance alternation area are combined to demonstrate compliance with the component performance alternation area are combined to demonstrate compliance

+- Section C402.1.5 for the whole building.
 The Proposed Total UA is allowed to be up to 110 percent of the Allowed Total UA. - 4.
 Total building performance in accordance with Section C407 for the whole building.
 The total annual carbon emissions from energy consumption of the proposed design is allowed to be up to 110 percent of the annual carbon emissions from energy consumption allowed in accordance with Section C407.3.

-Exception: ((Additional)) Where approved by the code official, additional fenestration is permitted where sufficient envelope upgrades beyond those required by other sections of this code are included in the project so that the addition of vertical fenestration does not cause ((a reduction in overall building energy efficiency, as approved by the code official)) an increase in the overall energy use of the building.
+Exception: Additional Where approved by the code official, additional fenestration is permitted where sufficient envelope upgrades beyond those required by other sections of this code are included in the project so that the addition of vertical fenestration does not cause a reduction in everall building energy efficiency, as approved by the code official an increase in the overall energy use of the building.